31 Things You Haven’t Cleaned in a Long Time (If Ever!)

 Does your kitchen sink smell bad?
 Is it coming from your garbage disposal?
 Here’s how to clean a garbage disposal and get rid of those disgusting odors.
 The key: cleaning under the splash guard.

 Blow out debris from your soffit vents to maintain good attic ventilation.
 It’ll save on air conditioning costs in summer and protect your roof from condensation in winter.
-Find out the best way to clean soffit vents here.
+These cleaning mistakes are actually making your home dirtier.

 Window weep holes